sicreative/VoltageShift/README.md

      ./voltageshift removelaunchd

-We also suggest to run first removelaunchd and them buildlaunchd if you want to change the launchd settings.
+We  suggest to run first removelaunchd and them buildlaunchd if you want to change the launchd settings.

 Additional